|Elliott Sound Products||Series vs. Parallel Crossover Networks|

-The frequency response and electrically summed outputs are shown in Figure 1.2 and it is quite obvious that they are identical, since the graphs are perfectly overlayed (there are 6 graphs on the chart, not 3).
+The frequency response and electrically summed outputs of both a series and parallel crossover network (with resistive load) are shown in Figure 1.2 and it is quite obvious that they are identical, since the graphs are perfectly overlayed (there are six graphs on the chart, not three as it appears).

 Figure 1.3 - Phase Response

 The phase response of the series and parallel crossovers are also identical as can be seen above.
-There are 4 graphs (2 serial and 2 parallel) and again, they are perfectly aligned.
+There are four graphs (two serial and two parallel) and again, they are perfectly aligned.